Markonis/markonis.github.io/_posts/2016-05-03-functional-programmers-toolbox.markdown

 - A list of things
 - A function that takes **one argument** and returns `true` or `false`

 What it does is that it takes each element of the list, applies the function to that element and checks the result.
-Then it builds a new list from those elements for which the function returned `true`.
+Then it **returns a new list** from those elements for which the function returned `true`.

 #### For Example:

 If we take the list from the previous example:

-    list = [1, 2, 3, 4, 5]
+    list = [5, 3, 2, 4, 1]

 And we define a `test` function like this: